What is B2B Marketing?

 But why is this important?

-The essence of B2B goods differs from consumer goods, as do the market mechanisms.
-The most apparent thing is the customers.
+The most apparent aspect is the customers.
 Selling to an individual is one thing, but selling to another company is an entirely different story.

-Yes, there are differences between the two marketing disciplines.
-Some claim that we are all humans; therefore, it is sufficient to claim that all marketing is “Human-to-Human” or “H2H” marketing.
+Some claim that we are all humans.
+Therefore, claiming that all marketing is “Human-to-Human” or “H2H” marketing is sufficient.

 Look at it from this perspective: We are all humans.
 True.
 We all wear clothes.
 True.
 It is sufficient to market a suit the same way as a bikini.
 False.
 Although similar mechanisms help your marketing in both cases, there’s still a different approach to it.

-The same logic applies to clothing versus industrial machinery.
-The same marketing tactics can be effective in both B2C and B2B markets, but successful B2B marketing understands how to tailor them to the industrial sector.
+The same logic applies to consumer clothing versus industrial machinery.
+The same marketing tactics can be effective in both B2C and B2B markets.

-For a first overview, we compare some typical, market-defining criteria: target group, number of people involved, and the 4Ps of marketing.
+As an overview, we compare some typical, market-defining criteria: target group, number of people involved, and the 4Ps of marketing.
 If you want a complete breakdown, here’s an article on B2B vs. B2C Marketing.

 B2B Marketing B2C Marketing